ibm-cloud-docs/CDN/metrics.md

 There are a minimum and a maximum number of days for which you can view metrics using {{site.data.keyword.cloud}} Content Delivery Network with Akamai.
 Historical metrics can be gathered for a minimum of 1 day and a maximum of 90 days.
 Most recent metrics can be gathered for a minimum of 1 minute and a maximum of 48 hours.

-### Why is the hit ratio non-zero when total hits are zero?
+### Why is the hit ratio nonzero when total hits are zero?

 Hit ratio represents the percentage of times the content was delivered from the Edge Server Cache, rather than being delivered from the Origin Server.
 It is calculated as follows:

 `((Edge hits - Ingress hits)/Edge hits) * 100`

-where:
+Where:

-_Edge hits_ is defined as "All hits to the edge servers from the end-users."
+_Edge hits_ defined as "All hits to the edge servers from the users."
 _Ingress hits_ is defined as "Origin or Ingress hits are for traffic from your origin to Akamai edge servers."

-Because Hit Ratio is calculated at the Account level and not per CDN, the Hit Ratio will be the same for all the CDNs in your account.
-This fact also explains why the Hit Ratio may be non-zero when the number of Edge hits for a particular CDN is zero.
+Because Hit Ratio is calculated at the Account level and not per CDN, the Hit Ratio is the same for all the CDNs in your account.
+This fact also explains why the Hit Ratio might be nonzero when the number of Edge hits for a particular CDN is zero.

-### Are metrics updated in real-time?
+### Are metrics updated in real time?

 For the most recent metrics it can be updated every 5 minutes, while others are updated every 24 hours.

 ### What is the time interval when you select *Most recent* item from *View* list?

-The time range and time interval relationships are shown below:
+The time range and time interval relationships are shown.

 |Time range| Time interval (minutes)   |
 |-----------------|--------------------|